 SQL is a powerful tool for segmenting mailing lists, but with a bit of forward-planning it can double up as an effective dynamic content system.

 Objectively this may not be the ‘best’ option but it’s hands down my favourite.
 Modern CSS is an incredibly versatile technology, lending itself to fluid animation and effects.
 With some experimentation, some calculation and bit of trial-and-error you can truly push the boundaries of email design.

-Unfortunately, not every email service believes in magic.
+Unfortunately, not every email service believes in CSS magic.
 For the non-iPhone Mail, non-Apple Mail and non-Samsung people of the world, you’ll need to provide some fallback content.
 That could and should be one of the other, widely-supported methods above.